 - Cooking utensils

-World Vision’s Global Prepositioning Resource Network (GPRN) ships in emergency supplies strategically located in four warehouses across the globe.
-The GPRN team also provides World Vision staff with visibility items, vehicles and field communications equipment.
+Our Global Prepositioning Resource Network (GPRN) ships in emergency supplies strategically located in four warehouses across the globe.
+The GPRN team also provides other World Vision staff with visibility items, vehicles and field communications equipment.

-Short-term funding for emergency responses is also made available through World Vision’s Emergency Preparedness Response fund, until other funds, including government grants and public appeals become available.
+Short-term funding for emergency responses is also made available through our Emergency Preparedness Response fund, until other funds, including government grants and public appeals become available.

-In a large-scale response, World Vision collaborates with the United Nations and other local aid agencies.
+In a large-scale response, we collaborates with the United Nations and other local aid agencies.
 This collaboration helps avoid duplication, maximise efficiencies, ensure all needs are met and eliminate gaps in humanitarian response.